shubhamchandak94/HARC/README.md

-# readcompression
+# HARC

-HARC - Tool for compression of genomic reads in FASTQ format.
+HARC (HAsh-based Read Compressor) - Tool for compression of genomic reads in FASTQ format.
 Compresses only the read sequences.
 Achieves near-optimal compression ratios and fast decompression.
 Supports upto 4.29 Billion fixed-length reads with lengths at most 256.
 Requires around 50 Bytes of RAM/read for read length 100 during compression.
 The algorithm requires C++11 and g++ compiler and works on Linux.

 #### Installation
 ```bash